andybalaam/freeguide/install/windows/README.txt

 cd d:\dev\freeguide
 ant dist-exe

-This builds an install in dist\exe\.
+This builds an installer in dist\bin\.

 To install, do:

-dist\exe\freeguide-0.10.6-with-xmltv-win32.exe
+dist\bin\freeguide-0.10.6-with-xmltv-win32.exe